greeksharifa/greeksharifa.github.io/_posts/2021-12-06-Metric_Learning.md

 ---

-# Example

-## FaceNet: A Unified Embedding for Face Recognition and Clustering
+# FaceNet: A Unified Embedding for Face Recognition and Clustering

 논문 링크: **[FaceNet: A Unified Embedding for Face Recognition and Clustering](https://arxiv.org/abs/1503.03832)**